Your browser does not support JavaScript

 How can I help the Workers’ Compensation process?

-4. Make prescription refill requests early in the day, with the name and number of your pharmacy handy.
+• Make prescription refill requests early in the day, with the name and number of your pharmacy on hand.

 When can I return to work?